alexnesov/Financial-portfolio-Flask/README.md

 </br>

-How to add table models
+How to add table models (to come):